Caring for an autistic child

 What should I do if I notice signs of autism in my child?

-These specialists will want to know more about your child.
-They’ll want to understand things like their strengths and challenges and will test your child’s language and thinking skills.
+These specialists will aim to understand your child as a whole person.
+They will look at their strengths and support needs and explore your child's language and thinking skills.

 - advice